Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 What is the Job Outlook for Health Unit Clerks?

-While the US Bureau of Labor Statistics does not publish job outlook data for health unit clerks, they provide employment projections for medical secretaries.
-This position features many of the same job responsibilities as health unit clerks.
-The BLS reports that the overall employment of medical secretaries will increase by 10% between 2019 and 2029.
+While the US Bureau of Labor Statistics does not publish job outlook data for Health Unit Clerks, they provide employment projections for medical secretaries.
+This position features many of the same job responsibilities as Health Unit Clerks.
+The BLS reports that the overall employment of medical secretaries will decline by 8% between 2021 and 2031.
+However, about 354,000 openings for secretaries and administrative assistants are projected each year.

 Start Your Career by Earning Your Medical Assistant Diploma

-For anyone who is highly organized, detail-oriented, and an excellent communicator, becoming a health unit clerk can be a great career path for you.
+For anyone who is highly organized, detail-oriented, and an excellent communicator, becoming a Health Unit Clerk can be a great career path.

 Click here to learn more about our Medical Assistant program.